Actua Golf: Reception

 GamePro reviewer "Air Hendrix" considered the PlayStation version a close competitor to PGA Tour 97.
 Reviewing the Sega Saturn version, Air Hendrix wrote that the game "has what PGA '97 doesn't have: fast, clean action and spectacular course graphics."
 The latter review concluded that while the game "has plenty of room to improve, it ranks at the top of this year's Saturn leaderboards."
 IGN stated that golf games "have never been a success for console systems" but that VR Golf '97 "beats the odds and successfully combines PC features and console gameplay."
 Two reviewers for Electronic Gaming Monthly (EGM) called the game addictive.
 A couple of reviewers for GameFan considered it among the best games available at that time, and two reviewers for Mean Machines Sega considered it the best golf game for the Saturn.
 Jeff Kitts of GameSpot, reviewing the PlayStation version, wrote that "there's nothing remotely 'VR,' as in virtual reality, about VR Golf '97."
 Kitts wrote, however, that the game "delivers just about everything, in terms of gameplay, one could ask for in a video game simulation."

 The graphics received some praise.
 However, Kitts stated that the game did not take advantage of the PlayStation's capabilities and that it "fails miserably in the graphics department."
 Kitts stated that the environments were generic and "frightfully dull," and that the golfer "is downright droopy" and "a jagged-edged graphic disaster."
 Air Hendrix stated that the Saturn version was "a bit choppier" than its PlayStation counterpart, and wrote that the "smoothly moving players look far too elongated, which detracts from the realism."
 Edge considered the players to be "gangly".

 The game's abundance of options was praised.
 The variety of camera angles received some praise as well.
 Air Hendrix considered the putting too easy, while Edge complained of inaccuracies regarding the putting system.

 EGM's reviewers praised the commentary.
 Stephen Fulljames of Computer and Video Games wrote that Alliss "provides an accurate, and somewhat acerbic commentary throughout."
 Edge praised the inclusion of Alliss as commentator but stated that his remarks become repetitive.
 Kitts considered the commentary "boring and repetitive."
 Air Hendrix wrote that O'Brien "calls the play-by-play with accurate and often amusing commentary, though he does repeat himself a bit."
+In 1998, Saturn Power ranked the game 93rd in its Top 100 Sega Saturn Games.